tsepanx/database-knowledge/linux/guide.md

 ~~~
 curl -s git.io/yay.sh | bash
 ~~~
-## Zsh
+## zsh
-Zsh is a shell designed for interactive use, it is also a powerful scripting language.
+Is a shell designed for interactive use, it is also a powerful scripting language.

 It's similar to **bash**, but offers more configurability, powerful command-line **completion**, and can be extended with a big amount of different **pllugins**.